 Companies should therefore fully consider these issues before choosing an iPaaS partner.
-Chapter 10 on selecting the right iPaaS solution takes a closer look at this topic.
+Chapter "Choosing the Right iPaas Solution for Your Organisation" on selecting the right iPaaS solution takes a closer look at this topic.

 An iPaaS’s main strength lies in its ability to connect almost any combination of various data, applications and processes, and to integrate these across different IT environments.
 The most important environments or integration domains are: